liquiidio/UnityPluginSuiteGitbook/docs/AtomicAssetsApiClient--Offers--OffersApi.md

 ##### `private Uri ` [`OffersUri`](#class_atomic_assets_api_client_1_1_offers_1_1_offers_api_1ada4f3a19377ef670d6e90db76983d1e5)`()`

-It returns a Uri object.

 ##### `private Uri ` [`OffersUri`](#class_atomic_assets_api_client_1_1_offers_1_1_offers_api_1a7193d9a8040525ada787f90854c047f8)`(` [`OffersUriParameterBuilder`](AtomicAssetsApiClient--Offers--OffersUriParameterBuilder.md)` offersUriParameterBuilder)`

-It takes an `OffersUriParameterBuilder` object as a parameter, and returns a `Uri` object.

-#### Parameters
-* `OffersUriParameterBuilder` A class that builds the query string parameters for the request.

 ##### `private Uri ` [`OfferUri`](#class_atomic_assets_api_client_1_1_offers_1_1_offers_api_1a20b72164e6cdeeb7fe55ada62c70f6cb)`(string offerId)`

-It returns a URI for a specific offer.

-#### Parameters
-* `offerId` The offer ID of the offer you want to retrieve.

 ##### `private Uri ` [`OfferLogsUri`](#class_atomic_assets_api_client_1_1_offers_1_1_offers_api_1a30e9bba1b128fcfdd45beac4c5529ddc)`(string offerId)`

-It returns a URI for the offer logs endpoint.

-#### Parameters
-* `offerId` The ID of the offer you want to get logs for.

 ##### `private Uri ` [`OfferLogsUri`](#class_atomic_assets_api_client_1_1_offers_1_1_offers_api_1a1b159d8d73aa0ae3b1e72fc84bf13b6d)`(string offerId, ` [`OffersUriParameterBuilder`](AtomicAssetsApiClient--Offers--OffersUriParameterBuilder.md)` offersUriParameterBuilder)`

-It returns a URI for the offer logs endpoint.

-#### Parameters
-* `offerId` The offer ID.

-* `OffersUriParameterBuilder` This is a class that builds the query string parameters for the request.